belzecue/BimDav_godot-rollback-netcode/README.md

   It returns the top-level node that was spawned, however, rather than doing most setup on the returned node, you should do it in response to the "scene_spawned" signal.
-This is because the scene could be re-spawned due to a rollback, and you want all the same setup to happen then as when it was originally spawned.
-(Note: there are rare cases when you want to do setup *only* when spawned initially, and not when re-spawned.)
+This is because the scene could be re-spawned due to a rollback, and you probably want all the same setup to happen then as when it was originally spawned.
+(Note: there are rare cases when you do want to do setup *only* when spawned initially, and not when re-spawned.)

   * `name`: The base name to use for the top-level node that is spawned.
   * `parent`: The parent node the spawned scene will be added to.
   * `scene`: The scene to spawn.
-  * `data`: Data that will be passed `_network_spawn_preprocess()` and `_network_spawn()` on the top-level node.
+  * `data`: Data that will be passed to `_network_spawn_preprocess()` and `_network_spawn()` on the top-level node.
 See the "Virtual methods" described below for more information.
   * `rename`: If true, the actual name of the top-level node that is spawned